Analog-to-digital converter: Flash

 A flash ADC, also known as a parallel search ADC, employs a bank of voltage comparators sampling the input signal in parallel, each with a different voltage threshold.
-The circuit consists of a resistive divider network, a set of voltage comparators and a priority encoder.
+The circuit consists of a resistive divider network, an array of voltage comparators and a priority encoder.
 Each node of the resistive divider provides a voltage threshold for one comparator.
 The comparator outputs are applied to a priority encoder, which generates a binary number proportional to the input voltage.

 Flash ADCs have a large die size and high power dissipation.
 They are used in a variety of applications, including video, wideband communications, and for digitizing other fast signals.

-The circuit has the advantage of high speed as the conversion takes place simultaneously rather than sequentially.
+The circuit performs high speed conversions as the voltage comparators operate concurrently, in parallel.
 Typical conversion time is 100 ns or less.
-Conversion time is limited only by the speed of the comparator and of the priority encoder.
-This type of ADC has the disadvantage that for each additional output bit, the number of comparators required almost doubles and priority encoder becomes more complex.
+For each additional output bit, the number of comparators almost doubles, the priority encoder becomes more complex, and power doubles, but conversion time does not significantly increase.

 Successive approximation

-A successive-approximation ADC uses a comparator and a binary search to successively narrow a range that contains the input voltage.
-At each successive step, the converter compares the input voltage to the output of an internal digital-to-analog converter (DAC) which initially represents the midpoint of the allowed input voltage range.
-At each step in this process, the approximation is stored in a successive approximation register (SAR) and the output of the digital-to-analog converter is updated for a comparison over a narrower range.
+A successive-approximation ADC uses a voltage comparator, digital-to-analog converter (DAC), and sequential logic to digitize via a binary search, producing one bit of the ADC output word per clock cycle.
+The sequential logic, known as the successive-approximation register (SAR), is a finite-state machine that embodies the binary search algorithm.
+The binary word issued by the SAR serves as both ADC output and DAC control input.

+The DAC output voltage range defines the allowed input voltage range.
+In the first clock cycle, the most significant SAR bit (MSB) is set, thus programming the DAC to the midpoint of the voltage range as a first approximation.
+At each successive clock cycle, the input and DAC voltages are compared, the SAR bit is cleared or left set depending on the result of this comparison (thus resolving the output bit and narrowing the voltage range for the next comparison), and the next (less significant) SAR bit is set for the next approximation.
+At each step in this process, the approximation value stored in the SAR resolves one ADC output bit and narrows the remaining voltage search range by half.
+The conversion is completed when the SAR least significant bit (LSB) has been resolved.